 Gabriele de Seta and Ge Zhang’s “Stranger Stranger or Lonely Lonely?
 Young Chinese and Dating Apps between the Locational, the Mobile and the Social” is an ethnographic study about a location-based social app – Momo, and the floating population who use it.
 Rather than ‘a one-night stand mythical device’ as portrayed in media narratives, Momo users’ use of the mobile app emanates the immobility of “strangers” in populated metropolises.
 Studying apps specifically on online dating is a new approach and is a crucial part of the discussion of the contemporary social context of online dating.

 Unlike in the West, courtship and marriage convey more social pressures to Chinese in the dating age.
 Dating websites and broadcasting media reap millions in this gold mine.
-Caiyun Wen’s case study of three leading Chinese dating websites – Baihe, Jiayuan and Zhenai – brought us to see their “secrets” of profit making with a Chinese touch.
-Yann L. Chin examined how wanglian, or online romance, is conceptualized by Chinese Internet users based on two key constructs – ‘Platonic emotional love’ and ‘play’.
-Her categorization of online daters as pragmatist fantasists, sceptics and romantic realists is more than a fun of oxymoron’s but an in-depth analysis of the dichotomous and interconnected reality and virtuality and a modern Chinese society where materialistic prosperity and spiritual emptiness co-exist.
+Caiyun Wen’s case study of three leading Chinese dating websites; Baihe, Jiayuan and Zhenai brought us to see their “secrets” of profit making with a Chinese touch.
+Yann L. Chin examined how wanglian, or online romance, is conceptualized by Chinese Internet users based on two key constructs: ‘Platonic emotional love’ and ‘play’.
+Her categorization of online daters as pragmatist fantasists, skeptics and romantic realists is an in-depth analysis of the dichotomous and interconnected reality and virtuality and a modern Chinese society where materialistic prosperity and spiritual emptiness co-exist.
 Sheena Raja and Bryce J. Renninger’s in-depth interviews scrutinized the interplay of people, technology and media brought by globalization and its influence to South Asian diasporas in the New York City metro area in their pursuit of courtship.
 Computer-mediated communication remediates matchmaking, biodata of online daters and the subjectivity of diasporas.
 Amitabh Vikram Dwivedi delineated how married, divorced, unmarried, widowed, awaiting divorce, and annulled Indians seek partners at three online matrimonial sites – Shaadi, BharatMatrimony and Jeevansathi.
 Through this lens, the dynamics between online and offline dating activities, technology and individuals, and tradition and modernity in Indian society is presented to us.

 The ubiquitous nature of technology often blurs the lines, in some cases completely rewrite, society’s popular social norms.
 This holds true in online courtship.
 The emergence of online courtship has gained attention from media as well as new sociological and behavioral studies examining humans’ participation and practices in mixed mode relationships (relationships that begin online with the expectation of an intimate offline encounter).
 This section consists of case studies examining the social and legal boundaries that helped shape the business of personal ads, dating sites as doorways, Facebook as an adolescent dating scene, and mapping dating culture within digital communities.